Global Shares Advance Following Recent Pullback -- 2nd Update

 Among Monday's top gainers, shares of China Unicom surged 5.6% in Hong Kong after the telecom giant said late Friday it expected to report a 69% jump in first-half net profit because of strong demand for high-speed telecommunication services.

-The WSJ Dollar Index, which measures the greenback against a basket of currencies, rose 0.3%.
+The WSJ Dollar Index, which measures the U.S. dollar against a basket of currencies, rose 0.3%.

 Japan reported that its economy grew at a faster-than-expected pace of 4% in the April-June period Monday on strong household spending.
 The benchmark Nikkei Stock Average was down 1%.